srvaroa/repocket/README.md

 Building
 --------

-Rust, openssl and OSX woes:
+If on OSX, there are Rust, openssl and OSX woes to solve:

 https://stackoverflow.com/questions/34612395/openssl-crate-fails-compilation-on-mac-os-x-10-11